No Country for Old Men: Similarities to earlier Coen brothers films

 Richard Gillmore states that "the previous Coen brothers movie that has the most in common with No Country for Old Men is, in fact, Fargo (1996).
 In Fargo there is an older, wiser police chief, Marge Gunderson (Frances McDormand) just as there is in No Country for Old Men.
-In both movies, a local police officer is confronted with some grisly murders committed by men who are not from his or her town.
+In both movies, a local police officer is confronted with grisly murders committed by men from out of town.
 In both movies, greed lies behind the plots.
 Both movies feature as a central character a cold-blooded killer who does not seem quite human and whom the police officer seeks to apprehend."

-Joel Coen seems to agree.
-In an interview with David Gritten of The Daily Telegraph, Gritten states that "overall [the film] seems to belong in a rarefied category of Coen films occupied only by Fargo (1996), which ... is also a crime story with a decent small-town sheriff as its central character.
+Joel Coen and David Gritten agree.
+In an interview with Gritten of The Daily Telegraph, Gritten states that "overall [the film] seems to belong in a rarefied category of Coen films occupied only by Fargo (1996), which ... is also a crime story with a decent small-town sheriff as its central character.
 Joel sighs.
 'I know.
 There are parallels.'
 He shakes his head.
 'These things really should seem obvious to us.'"
 In addition, Ethan Coen states that "we're not conscious of it, [and] to the extent that we are, we try to avoid it.
 The similarity to Fargo did occur to us, not that it was a good or a bad thing.
 That's the only thing that comes to mind as being reminiscent of our own movies, [and] it is by accident."

 Richard Corliss of Time magazine adds that "there's also Tommy Lee Jones playing a cop as righteous as Marge in Fargo", while Paul Arendt of the BBC stated that the film transplants the "despairing nihilism and tar-black humour of Fargo to the arid plains of Blood Simple."

 Some critics have also identified similarities between No Country for Old Men and the Coens' previous film Raising Arizona, namely the commonalities shared by Anton Chigurh and the fellow bounty hunter Leonard Smalls.